 GrafClean and GrafClean Mid Sheen are the hardest wearing of the Graphenstone paints and the ones best suited for Kitchens.

-For the best adherence and longevity of product, use Four2Four primer onto bare or pre painted (clean and well prepared) kitchen cupboards.
+For the best adherence and longevity of product, use Four2Four primer onto bare or pre painted (de-greased, clean, and well prepared) kitchen cupboards.

 On new natural Lime renders, use either Biosphere or GCS Exterior.
-Onto standard renders or previously painted surfaces, use GrafClean or GrafClean Mid Sheen.
+Onto standard renders, brickwork, or previously painted surfaces, use GrafClean or GrafClean Mid Sheen.